-In addition, the MSW program promotes the spirit of what is known in the Catholic Church as caritas.
+In addition, the MSW program promotes the spirit of caritas, which means 'love' in Latin.
 Caritas represents the unconditional love that motivates us to care for others.
 We support the application of professional, ethical social work expertise and service within a context of genuine regard for others in which nothing is expected in return.
 Students do not have to be part of any particular faith tradition to embrace the concept of caritas.